firefly-iii/docs/docs/docs/firefly-iii/more-information/security.md

 ## Logging

-By default Firefly III outputs its logs to `stdout` and to a file in `/storage/logs`.
+By default, Firefly III outputs its logs to `stdout` and to a file in `/storage/logs`.
 That means that users who have permission to read these files or permission to the Docker engine can trace the log files and extract personal information from them.
 You can set the `APP_LOG_LEVEL` to `error` to prevent the logging of most information or to `emergency` to prevent the logging of any information.
 When using Docker, keep in mind that Apache2 will keep logging each http request.

 Even logging just error information may leak data.